huggingface/transformers/ISSUES.md

 This document's main purpose is to provide guidelines at how you can formulate your requests to increase your chances to be understood and to get supported.

-There are two main venues to receive support: [the forums](https://discuss.huggingface.co/) and [the github issues](https://github.com/huggingface/transformers/issues).
+There are two main venues to receive support: [the forums](https://discuss.huggingface.co/) and [the GitHub issues](https://github.com/huggingface/transformers/issues).

 ## The Forums